-With the uncertainty of SAT/ACT’s impact on college admissions, it is more important than ever for students to shift their focus on rigorous academics and meaningful extracurricular activities.
+With SAT/ACT’s impact on college admissions being more and more deemphasized, it is more important than ever for students to shift their focus on rigorous academics and meaningful multi-year extracurricular activities.

 UCEazy’s team of experts share tips to support students during this unprecedented time while navigating high school and staying competitive for college admissions.

 - Research activities that would help you explore your interests and potential college majors